ea4eoz/ka-keyer/README.md

 ## Return to the original firmware

-In the case you want to return to the original K3NG firmware that came with your Open CW Keyer MK2, just follo these steps:
+In the case you want to return to the original K3NG firmware that came with your Open CW Keyer MK2, just follow these steps:

 - Remove the PROG jumper at the rear of the keyer and connect it to your computer